Noncommutativity in the early Universe: Introduction

 One important arena where noncommutative (NC) ideas may play an important role is cosmology.
 In the early stages of its evolution, the Universe may have had very different properties than the ones it has today.
 Among those properties some physicists believe that the spacetime coordinates were subjected to a noncommutative algebra.
 Inspired by these ideas some researchers have considered such NC models in quantum cosmology \cite{garcia,nelson,barbosa,gil1}.
 It is also possible that some residual NC contribution may have survived in later stages of our Universe.
 Based on these ideas some researchers have proposed some NC models in classical cosmology in order to explain some intriguing results observed by WMAP.
 Such as a running spectral index of the scalar fluctuations and an anomalously low quadrupole of CMB angular power spectrum \cite{huang,kim,liu,huang1,kim1}.
 Another relevant application of the NC ideas in semi-classical and classical cosmology is the attempt to explain the present accelerated expansion of our Universe \cite{pedram,obregon,neves,gil}.

-In Ref. \cite{gil}, several different noncommutative classical Friedmann Robertson Walker (FRW) cosmological models were studied.
-There, they work in the Schutz's variational formalism \cite{schutz,germano1} and use the Hamiltonian formalism.
+In Ref. \cite{gil}, several different noncommutative classical Friedmann-Robertson-Walker (FRW) cosmological models were studied.
+There, they work in Schutz's variational formalism \cite{schutz,germano1} and use the Hamiltonian formalism.
 Therefore, the phase space of those models is given by the following canonical variables and conjugated momenta: $\{ a, p_a, T, p_T \}$, where $a$ is the scale factor, $T$ is a time variable associated to the fluid and $p_a$ and $p_{T}$ are, respectively, their conjugated momenta.
-They consider a noncommutativity between the two momenta $p_a$ and $p_{T}$.
-In subsection 4.3, page 15 of Ref. ~\cite{gil}, they consider a model, that may represent the early stages of the Universe, with flat spatial sections and a radiative perfect fluid.
+They consider a noncommutativity relation between the two momenta $p_a$ and $p_{T}$.
+In subsection 4.3, page 15 of Ref. \cite{gil}, they consider a model, that may represent the early stages of our Universe, with flat spatial sections and a radiative perfect fluid.
 For a positive noncommutative parameter, they show that the scale factor behavior is drastically modified with respect to the corresponding commutative version of the model.
-For the commutative version, the scale factor grows and eventually goes to infinity when the time goes to infinity, following the rule (in the gauge $N=1$) \cite{dinverno},
+For the commutative version, the scale factor grows and eventually goes to infinity when the time goes to infinity, following the equation (in the gauge $N=1$) \cite{dinverno},

-where $t$ is the coordinate time, $E$ is the radiation energy and $a_0$ is the scale factor value for $t=0$.
+where $t$ is the time coordinate, $E$ is the radiation energy and $a_0$ is the scale factor value for $t=0$.
 On the other hand, in the noncommutative version the scale factor remains bounded.
 If the Universe starts expanding from a small scale factor value, after a finite time it reaches a maximum value and then contracts to the singularity.
-In order to see that behavior, consider equations (4.2), (4.3) and (4.11) of Ref. ~\cite{gil}.
+In order to see that behavior, consider equations (4.2), (4.3) and (4.11) of Ref. \cite{gil}.
 From them, we obtain the following equations describing the scale factor dynamics (in the gauge $N=1$),